allenai/genesys/README.md

 ## About Eval Environment

-It should be setup if you followed the installation instruction, but if not here is how you separately set it up.
+It should be setup if you followed the installation instruction, but if not, here is how you can separately set it up.

 Install the custmoized lm_eval: https://github.com/chengjunyan1/lm-evaluation-harness/tree/main